 Every UMB employee must take this training.
-While the intention is not to single individual employees out, the failure of any one UMB employee/department/lab/unit to comply means the University, as a whole, could lose federal funding.
+While the intention is not to single out individual employees, the failure of any one UMB employee/department/lab/unit to comply means the University, as a whole, could lose federal funding.
 UMB employees who fail to timely complete required training may be subject to appropriate disciplinary action.
 Again, it is highly recommended that employees access the eLearning system well in advance of the annual deadline to ensure that any issues or concerns will be resolved well ahead of the deadline.

 Supervisors should help lead the push for compliance by their employees.
 Ensuring employees complete mandatory training is a metric upon which a supervisor may be evaluated as part of informal and formal performance evaluations.